Jopetin/ChessTD/README.md

 - Petteri Kippo

 The meeting notes found in the root folder depict roughly the division of work between the group members during the project.
-In short, I was responsible of the interface to the GUI library as well as the general flow of the game.
+In short, I was responsible of the interface to the GUI library and the general flow of the game, as well as creating the build tools.

 <img src="pictures/1.png" alt="drawing" width="350"/>